 I hope you will feel comfortable enough to get in touch and make an appointment to see me in person in Exeter.
 It can take a lot of courage to take that first step in contacting a counsellor: after all, you don’t know me, and yet may be revealing deep or painful things about yourself.
 It can take a while to build up trust, and I recognise from my own, past experiences as a client what a leap of faith it can be.
-To make the experience a little easier I offer the first counselling session free.
-This also gives you a chance to see if I’m the right person for you before making more of a commitment.
 I will always do my best to help you feel safe throughout the counselling process and never push you to reveal more than you’re ready to.
-Do give me a call on 07456 780130 if you’d like to talk first before meeting in person, or email me at firstname.lastname@example.org if you have any questions or concerns.
+Do give me a call on 07456 780130 if you’d like to talk first before meeting in person, or email me at email@example.com if you have any questions or concerns.

 If you would like to make an appointment you can find my contact details and how to get to my address here.
-Counselling sessions last one hour and cost £40.
+Counselling sessions last one hour and cost £45.
 Some concessions are available for those on low incomes.
-The first session is free and includes a short assessment.
 You are under no obligation to continue if you do not feel I’m the right person for you, and in these circumstances I may also be able to refer you to someone who could be a better fit.
 If you would like to read a bit more about me, you can do so here.
 You can also read more about my style of counselling and how I work here.

 I am a fully qualified Integrative Counsellor and registered member (no. 298180) of the BACP (British Association of Counselling and Psychotherapists), adhering to their ethical standards and policies.
 I am fully insured and receive regular supervision and Continuing Professional Development to help me support clients as best I can.
 I also hold a current enhanced DBS certificate.